Relative Pose Estimation for Nonholonomic Robot Formation with UWB-IO Measurements (Extended version): Supplemental simulation and experiment results

 \subsection{Sensor highly inaccurate case}

-\blue{On the basis of simulation in Section \ref{Outlier measurement value detection}, we also simulated sensor damage during 100 simulations, which means that after a random moment in the simulation until the end of the simulation time, the sensor outputs measurement values with huge noise (5 as variance) with a 0.95 probability.
-The parameters adopted are the same as those in the two-robot case in Section \ref{Performance of the PE-free relative localization method}.
+\blue{Based on the simulation setting in Section \ref{Outlier measurement value detection}, we further considered sensor faults in 100 Monte Carlo runs.
+Specifically, after a random time instant in each simulation, the sensor was assumed to become faulty and, for the remainder of the simulation, produced severely corrupted measurements with probability 0.95, modeled as noise with variance 5.} The parameters adopted are the same as those in the two-robot case in Section \ref{Performance of the PE-free relative localization method}.
 Under such unfavorable conditions, the accuracy of the localization method is shown in Figure \ref{S4_1}.
-It can be seen that the outlier detection algorithm can improve the accuracy of localization performance to a certain extent.}
+It can be seen that the outlier detection algorithm can improve the accuracy of localization performance to a certain extent.